arendjr/laces.js/README.md

 someDomElement.appendChild(tie.render());
 ```

+The render() function returns a DocumentFragment which you can insert anywhere
+into the DOM.
+It is important you don't convert this fragment into a string
+before adding it to the DOM, as it would result in losing all live bindings.

 If the template iterates over an array or other list, you may want to rerender
 it when the list changes.
 In such case you can use something like the following
 instead of the last line from above: